For more support copy this link into your browswer.

 The Nurture Room, known as The Nest, is a place within the school where children can be given freedom to express themselves and the tools to become more resilient, more adaptable and able to manage their experiences and emotions successfully.

-Miss Fox delivers The main Nurture groups where children’s learning styles, social and emotional needs and emotional literacy are assessed.
+Miss Fox delivers The Nurture groups where children’s learning styles, social and emotional needs and emotional literacy are assessed.
 Children are given the necessary help to remove barriers to learning and enable them to embrace and enjoy their school day.
 Nurture in our school places great emphasis on language development and communication.
 Our nurturing approach recognizes that positive relationships are central to both learning and well-being.
 Children may attend sessions in a Nurture Group for specific reasons, such as: Social communication difficulties – maintaining friendships in a positive manner, managing big emotions or improving behaviour for learning.
 Children are taught emotional literacy and then feel more empowered to communicate how they are thinking and feeling.
 Bespoke sessions are available for children with specific areas of difficulty such as: Trauma or Attachment difficulties, Anxiety, Managing Anger or Self-Esteem.
 Children who have been identified for support may attend sessions for 6-8 weeks, a whole term or longer.
 All of our Nurture provision is carefully assessed by our SEN, Nurture and Pastoral staff.

 Our nurturing approach has a key focus on the school environment and emphasizes the balance between care and challenge which incorporates warmth and connection alongside structure, high expectations and a focus on achievement and attainment.

-Miss Pearce is our Behaviour and Pastoral Mentor.
+Miss Harris is our Behaviour and Pastoral Mentor.
 She provides daily guidance and a safe space for pupils who need regular support.
-Miss Pearce works in the Zone where pupils can have Time out, reflect, re-set and then re-join their learning successfully.
+Miss Harris works in the Zone where pupils can have Time out, reflect, re-set and then re-join their learning successfully.
 Pupils may also access the Zone for specific support such as Friendship worries, bereavement support or require daily check-ins to assist their mental health and well-being.
 Children and their families may be supported by school alone or with other multi-agency professionals.

-Miss Bell is our Family Support Officer, who provides a link between school and home.
+We will sooon be recruiting a new Family Support Officer, who provides a link between school and home.
 This enables carers and families to share concerns which are then managed by our STAN Team or signposted to the correct agency

 All our Nurture staff work alongside the School SENDCO, Teaching Team and with other external agencies, such as Early Help, Social Care, Healthy Minds, CAMHS and the Educational Psychology Team.